cslab/csspin/docs/overview.rst

    spin: activate /home/me/.spin/env/myproj/cp38-manylinux_2_28_x86_64
    spin: pip -q install -e .

-In this case, Python was provisioned by using `pyenv
+In this case, Python was provisioned using `pyenv
 <https://github.com/pyenv/pyenv>`_, which happened to be already
-present in the user's home directory.
+installed by the user in her home directory.
 This is not a requirement, though.
 Depending on the platform -- and without a suitable Python environment management tool -- `spin` would have downloaded a source or binary distribution of Python, and install that into a cache directory that is reused between different projects.
 In the same vein, `spin` handles other stacks like Java and Node.

 Now you want to test your project using `pytest`.
 All that is necessary (besides writing the tests), is to add the